-- Use the NMEA 2000 cable as the backbone. - Run a separate drop cable separately to each Victron device VE.Can to NMEA 2000 cable - Only terminate the NMEA 2000 backbone.
-Do not install a terminator in any of the VE.Can ports on the Victron products.
+- Use the NMEA 2000 cable as the backbone. - Run a separate drop cable separately to each Victron device VE.Can to NMEA 2000 cable - Only terminate the NMEA 2000 backbone, do not terminate on the VE.Can side.

 Or:

 • Have the N2K network on one side, with one terminator.
 On the other end, change to the Victron network, with also one (Victron) terminator at the end.